Dylan-Qin/dylan-qin.github.io/_pages/about.md

 Dr. Chuan Qin is currently an Associate Professor at the Computer Network Information Center, Chinese Academy of Sciences.
 Previously, he gained extensive industry experience as a Senior Algorithm Engineer at Baidu, China’s leading search engine and AI company, and as a Senior Researcher at BOSS Zhipin, the country’s largest online recruitment platform.
 He earned his Ph.D. in Computer Science from the University of Science and Technology of China (USTC) in 2021, under the mentorship of [Prof. Hui Xiong](http://datamining.rutgers.edu/) and [Prof. Enhong Chen](https://staff.ustc.edu.cn/~cheneh), following a B.S. in Computer Science from USTC in 2015.
 His general research interests include data mining and machine learning, with a focus on knowledge computing, cognitive computing, representation learning, and large foundational models.
 He is also committed to advancing these technologies' interdisciplinary applications across the natural and social sciences.
 He has published more than 50 top-tier journals and leading conference proceedings <a href='https://scholar.google.com/citations?user=0KTz65wAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> such as Proceedings of the IEEE (PIEEE), IEEE Transactions on Knowledge and Data Engineering (TKDE), IEEE Transactions on Neural Networks and Learning Systems (TNNLS), ACM Transactions on Information Systems (TOIS), ACM Transactions on Management Information Systems (TMIS), SIGKDD, SIGIR, NeurIPS, TheWebConf, IJCAI, AAAI, etc. He has been honored with the Excellence Award of the President’s Scholarship from Chinese Academy of Science (2021), a nomination for the Baidu Scholarship (top 20 globally) (2021), the Best Student Paper Award of SIGKDD-2018, and the 2022 Annual Hot Paper Award of SCIENCE CHINA Information Sciences.

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 One paper has been accepted by AAAI-2026.
+Congrats to all the collaborators!
 - *2025.09*: &nbsp;🎉🎉 One paper has been accepted by NeurIPS-2025.
 Congrats to all the collaborators!
-- *2025.08*: &nbsp;🎉🎉 Excited to share that our SciHorizon platform–powered economic and trade intelligent monitoring service has been featured by CCTV News!
+- *2025.08*: &nbsp;🎉🎉 Excited to share that our platform–powered economic and trade intelligent monitoring service has been featured by CCTV News!
 Check out the [report](https://content-static.cctvnews.cctv.com/snow-book/index.html?item_id=7360857326874011582) here.
 - *2025.08*: &nbsp;🎉🎉 One paper has been accepted by CIKM-2025.
 Congrats to all the collaborators!
 - *2025.06*: &nbsp;🎉🎉 Our new survey paper on Value Alignment in Agentic AI Systems is out on [arXiv](https://arxiv.org/abs/2506.09656)!
 Check it out here.
 - *2025.05*: &nbsp;🎉🎉 Three paper have been accepted by SIGKDD-2025.
 Congrats to all the collaborators!